readium/architecture/proposals/000-composite-fetcher-api.md

 ###### Properties

 * `priority: Int`
-  * Priority in a collection of transformers.
+  * Priority in a chain of transformers.
   * The higher the number, the earlier the `ResourceTransformer` will be executed in the chain.
   * Components offering the reading app to add custom transformers should provide a set of priority constants, e.g. `Navigator.ResourceTransformers.Priority.Injection = 42`.